-The Design Institute for Health at the University of Texas applied systems thinking to examine polio and Schistosomiasis campaigns in Ghana and Liberia, respectively, to uncover three critical macro-level factors that hinge on campaign effectiveness.
+The Design Institute for Health at the University of Texas applied systems thinking to examine polio and Schistosomiasis campaigns in Ghana and Liberia, respectively, to uncover three critical macro-level factors that hinge on campaign The ability of a campaign to achieve specific objectives related to coverage, equity, efficiency and impact.
 Gaining a deeper understanding into trust, logistics, and campaign worker’s mental and financial conditions can make a difference in how campaigns are funded and designed to produce better outcomes and prevent exploitation.

-The conversation will be moderated by Sherine Guirguis, Director and lead strategist at Common Thread.
+This Test & Learn session includes a thought-provoking conversation on how factors at that community level can (i) The total, direct and indirect, effects of a programme, service or institution on a health status and overall health and socio‐economic development. (ii) Positive or negative and shape A coordinated set of activities that targets resources to achieve a specific health goal or goals and is typically time-limited. effectiveness.
+The conversation was moderated by Sherine Guirguis, director and lead strategist at Common Thread.
 Guirguis is a member of the Health Campaign Effectiveness Coalition Scientific and Technical Advisory Committee, and looks for the people behind the data.
-She’s been creating powerful narratives with data for 20 years, from leading large-scale behavior change strategies to responding to the Indian Ocean Tsunami, ridding the world of polio, and responding to West Africa’s Ebola outbreak.
+She has been creating powerful narratives with data for 20 years, from leading large-scale behavior change strategies to responding to the Indian Ocean Tsunami, ridding the world of polio, and responding to West Africa’s Ebola outbreak.